luc-tielen/besra-lang/docs/architecture.md

 ## Specific concepts

-Some of the more notable parts of the compiler (sometimes consisting of multiple passes):

-- Parser (converts input text to IR1)
-- Semantic analysis (performs read-only passes over the AST)
-- Type system (for computing types in the AST)
-- Optimizer (for converting an AST for a functional language into an imperative one). the following section explains some of the bigger concepts used in the project
+The following section explains some of the concepts used in the project.

 ### Annotations

 For most algorithms in a compiler, information specific for each node needs to be tracked.
-The way this is done in the Besra compiler is by making use of the "trees that grow" approach
+The way this is done in the Besra compiler is by making use of the "trees that grow" approach.

 In short, each AST node is decorated with a specific annotation type.
 The annotations are specified by a type family, taking the compiler phase as input,